Clark County Fire Department (Nevada)

 The Clark County Fire Department (CCFD) provides fire protection and emergency medical services for the unincorporated areas of Clark County, Nevada, United States.
 The cities of Las Vegas, Boulder City, North Las Vegas, Henderson and Mesquite each have their own fire department, but emergency management is provided by the county government.

 Fire Administration

-The CCFD is headed by a Fire Chief, currently John C. Steinbeck, who replaced former Fire Chief Greg Cassell on Feb.
-7, 2020.
+The CCFD is headed by a Fire Chief, currently Billy Samuels, who replaced former Fire Chief John C. Steinbeck on Feb.
+18, 2025.

 The CCFD organization consists of six bureaus.
 Each bureau is commanded by a Deputy Fire Chief.
 These bureaus include: